midorikocak/json-archetypes/README.md

 #JSON Archetypes

-###Open-Source JSON Models For Popular Types Of Data.
+###Open-Source JSON Standards For Popular Types Of Data.

 Because most apps make the same kinds of data over and over again.